Godfahda/Final-Community-Care/README.md

 # Community Care APP
-This is a backed up version of the community care app bring revamped for new features
+This is a backed-up version of the community care app being revamped for new features!